 The tether anchor stores neatly on the back of the seat.
 The storage location is marked with the same tether anchor icon that is on vehicle seats.
-The extra length of strap is folded and bound with a padded cover similar to the harness comfort pads.
+The extra length of webbing is folded and bound with a padded cover similar to the harness comfort pads.
 Remove and store this padding before using the top tether.

 Installation with Vehicle Seat Belt